beabee-communityrm/monorepo/README.md

    > You can also start the containers with `yarn docker:start:local`

-3. Run the development mode to watch for changes on all packages:
+3. Run the development mode to watch for changes on all packages which have a `dev` script:

    ```bash
    yarn dev